-To meet the challenges faced by struggling students, teachers offer continuous motivation and support, seek ways to engage students in meaningful learning, and work one-on-one with students and parents/guardians to ensure the educational plan is working to achieve the student's goals.
-These include individual student/teacher calls, teacher/parent/guardian phone/virtual video conferences, student study team phone/virtual video conferences (these include the student and his/her parent/guardian), and in person meetings.
+To meet the challenges faced by struggling students, teachers will offer continuous motivation and support, seek ways to engage students in meaningful learning, and work one-on-one with students and parents to ensure the educational plan is working to achieve the student's goals.
+These include individual student/teacher calls, teacher/parent phone conferences, academic team phone conferences (these include parents and student), and in person meetings.